OSGeoLabBp/tutorials/english/data_processing/lessons/lidar_section.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's find first minimum and maximum values in a lidar text file to
 get the range for possible sections.
+Any numeric column in a text file should be used.
 The column number is an input value.

 gawk solution (*minmax.awk*)